Constitutional history of Turkey: The Constitution of 1961

 The Turkish Constitution of 1961 was enacted after Turkey' first military coup in May 1960.
 When the militants took charge, they dissolved the Assembly, imprisoned the President (Celal Bayar at the time), Prime Minister (Adnan Menderes, who was later hanged) and all the members of the Assembly.

 The Constitution of 1961 was adopted by a referendum in May 1961, with 61.7% of the nation voting in its favour.
 It was composed of 157 main articles and 11 temporary articles.
 This constitution introduced a modified system of checks, establishing a bicameral system consisting of the Senate and the National Assembly.
 In doing so, it limited the authority of the government; the powers of the president were curtailed, and individual rights and liberties were given greater emphasis.
 The Constitution focused on issues such as fundamental rights and freedoms, working life, the right to form a trade union, the right to collective bargaining and strike, freedom of the press and communication, political rights.
 It also contained a long bill of rights and limited the powers of the executive.

 The 1961 constitution was distinct from the previous 1924 constitution because of the relative importance it placed on the notion of democracy which shifted from majority to pluralism.
 In addition, it sought to expand and strengthen basic human rights.
 This constitution was also the first time Turkey adopted constitutional review and established the Constitutional Court.
 Hence, this constitution has been regarded as the most liberal constitution in Turkish history.

 Nevertheless, although, the main objective of the militant leaders was to restore the democratic process, they also wished to protect their own interests.
 Thus, the constitution was drafted in such a way, so as to provide concessions to those in power.

 This constitution was amended seven times.
 The first amendment was made in November 1969 and the last one in April 1974.
-However, due to political instability and growing tension between right wing and left wing, there was military intervention in September 1980, which saw the introduction of the 1982 constitution.
+However, due to political instability and growing tension between right wing and left wing groups, there was military intervention in September 1980, which saw the introduction of the 1982 constitution.